Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Until the end of your current turn

 </div>

 As you pray, your foe’s soul begins to slowly slip free from their body.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If you hit, they lose essence equal to your proficiency bonus.

 ### Portent of Souls - Miracle